Shitennō-ji: Description

 "Shitennō" refer to the Four Heavenly Kings in Buddhism.
 The temple Prince Shōtoku built to honor them had four institutions, each to help the Japanese attain a higher level of civilization.
 This Four Institutions (四箇院, Shika-in) was centered on the seven-building (伽藍, garan) (the complex inside the walls), and included a Institution of Religion and Education (Kyōden-in), a welfare Institution (Hiden-in), a hospital (Ryōbyō-in), and a pharmacy (Seiyaku-in) to provide essential care to the people of Japan.
-Three of the four sections are known to have existed inside the temple in Kamakura period.
+Three of the four sections are known to have existed inside the temple in the Kamakura period.

 The garan consists of a five-story pagoda, a main Golden Pavilion (Kondō) housing an image of the Bodhisattva Kannon, and a Lecture Hall (Kōdō) under a covered corridor holding three gates; the Deva Gate (仁王門, Niōmon) (also known as the (中門, chūmon)), the Western Gate, and the Eastern Gate.
 Surrounding this central complex are the Great South Gate (Nandaimon), and a Great East Gate (Higashi-no-ō'mon).
 To the west is the Great West Gate (Nishi-no-ō'mon), also known as (極楽門, Gokuraku-mon).
 Further to the west is a stone torii, which is imagined to be the Eastern Gate to Sukhavati, the Pure Land of the West.

 In the Kameido hall is a 7th-century turtle-shaped stonework that was used for state rituals with water.
 These are 2 turtle-shaped objects in opposite direction.
 The stone tank and upper turtle's base were carved from single pieces of Tatsuyama stone.
 These are similar to the carving at the Sakafuneishi ruins which are believed to be a ritual site for Empress Kōgyoku (594–661) in Asuka, Nara Prefecture.
 Nowadays they are still used for rituals to commemorate ancestors by floating sheets of wood with their names on the water.

 Souvenirs of Shitennō-ji are sold on the 21st of each month.